kyma-project/website/content/blog-posts/2019-05-15-release-notes-1.1/index.md

 In 1.1, we focused on creating configuration documents and simplifying the existing installation documents.

 Configuration improvements:
-- An [overview](/docs/1.1/root/kyma/#configuration-overview) document explaining what you can configure in Kyma and how you can do it before and after installation.
+- An [overview](/docs/1.1/root/kyma/#configuration-overview) document explaining what you can configure in Kyma and how you can do it before and after installation
-- Improved documents on selected [component installation](/docs/1.1/root/kyma/#configuration-custom-component-installation) and chart values [overrides](/docs/1.1/root/kyma/#configuration-helm-overrides-for-kyma-installation).
+- Improved documents on selected [component installation](/docs/1.1/root/kyma/#configuration-custom-component-installation) and chart values [overrides](/docs/1.1/root/kyma/#configuration-helm-overrides-for-kyma-installation)
-- A [template](https://github.com/kyma-project/community/blob/master/guidelines/templates/resources/configuration.md) for the **Configuration** document type that provides technical details about configuration of a Kyma component's chart or sub-chart.
+- A [template](https://github.com/kyma-project/community/blob/master/guidelines/templates/resources/configuration.md) for the **Configuration** document type that provides technical details about configuration of a Kyma component's chart or sub-chart
 - A set of configuration documents for the [Asset Store](/docs/1.1/components/asset-store/#configuration-configuration) specifying the configurable parameters from the `values.yaml` charts and sub-charts that you can override.
-You can expect more of such documents for other Kyma components to come in the upcoming releases.
+You can expect more of such documents for other Kyma components to come in the upcoming releases

 Installation improvements:
-- Simplified [cluster installation](/docs/1.1/root/kyma/#installation-install-kyma-on-a-cluster) documents explaining how you can can quickly deploy Kyma on a cluster with a wildcard DNS provided by `xip.io`.
+- A simplified [cluster installation](/docs/1.1/root/kyma/#installation-install-kyma-on-a-cluster) document explaining how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by `xip.io`
 - A unified [local installation](/docs/1.1/root/kyma/#installation-install-kyma-locally) flow